metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 ### Adapting to Fabric8 Kubernetes Client changes

-If you try to build now, you should get a compilation error, due to an API change in the Fabric8 Kubernetes client:
+Now that the dependencies are sorted out, if you try to build now, you should get a compilation error, due to an API change in the Fabric8 Kubernetes client:

 ```java
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project expose: Compilation failure